brannm/academic-kickstart/content/publication/Bunting2022.md

 ---
-title: "Evaluating Medical Students’ Views of the Complexity of Sexual Minority Patients and Implications for Care. [accepted]"
+title: "Evaluating Medical Students’ Views of the Complexity of Sexual Minority Patients and Implications for Care."
 authors:
 - Samuel R Bunting
 - Sarah K. Calabrese